Montabaur station

-Montabaur station is a station at the 89.1 kilometre point of the Cologne-Frankfurt high-speed railway and on the Limburg–Siershahn railway (Lower Westerwald Railway) in the German state of Rhineland-Palatinate.
-The station, which is served by regional and long-distance passenger services and freight traffic, is on the outskirts of the town of Montabaur.
+Montabaur station is a station at the 89.1 kilometre point of the Cologne-Frankfurt high-speed railway, the Limburg–Siershahn railway (Lower Westerwald Railway) and the closed Herborn–Montabaur railway (Cross Westerwald Railway) in the German state of Rhineland-Palatinate.
+The station, which is served by regional and long-distance passenger services as well as freight traffic, is on the outskirts of the town of Montabaur.
 It is aligned parallel with Autobahn 3 (A3), which runs immediately to the north.

 The construction costs amounted to €23.6 million.